Coeliac disease

 Regular health checks

-Coeliac disease is a lifelong condition so you should be offered regular check-ups.
+Coeliac disease is a lifelong condition so you’ll need regular check-ups.
 These are usually once a year, and may be with your pharmacist, specialist nurse, dietitian or doctor.

 At your check-up, they’ll ask you about any symptoms you have and how you’re getting on with your gluten-free diet.
 Children and teenagers may have their height measured to make sure they’re growing properly.
 You may need blood tests to check your health and to see if your body is absorbing enough nutrients.

 Because of the risk of getting osteoporosis, from time to time your GP may recommend that you have a dual X-ray absorptiometry (DXA) scan.
-This checks the density of your bones.
-For more information, see our topic on osteoporosis.
+This will check the density of your bones.

 Having coeliac disease can mean you’re less able to fight infections.
 Your GP will suggest you have the annual flu vaccine and the pneumococcal vaccine that protects against some types of pneumonia.
 If they recommend you have other vaccinations, they’ll explain why.